abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authmetaexplicit.md

 ### `metadirectory` Support

-The `metadirectory` provider supports Foreign Security Principals (FSPs) to query security principals in trusted external forests.
-These objects are created in the Foreign Security Principals container of the domain.
+The `metadirectory` provider supports Foreign Security Principals (FSPs), enabling it to query security principals residing in trusted external forests.
+These objects are stored in the Foreign Security Principals container of the local domain.
 The `metadirectory` provider supports `isMemberOf` lookups on foreign security principals.

-The user's SID from the `AD` or `ANOTHER` domain is NOT read directly.
-A new LDAP bind is performed against the trusted domain on the metadirectory provider rather than using the service account.
+The user's SID from the `AD` or `ANOTHER` domain is not read directly from the metadirectory.
+Instead, a new LDAP bind is performed against the user's trusted home domain rather than reusing the service account credentials.

 The LDAP query is constructed as:
 ```